by Woody LaBounty

 Well, perhaps it isn't a circle, but certainly there's some shape to the way a chance meeting can develop into a fascinating story.
 Most of the material members see in the Western Neighborhoods Project newsletter or on the Web site comes to us in a fairly convoluted way.

-In February of 2006, I met a woman at the Balboa Theater's birthday celebration.
-She told me her 88-year-old father had grown up in the Outer Richmond district and perhaps we'd be interested in interviewing him some time.
-In May 2006, she, her father, and I took a ride in the rain to view Richmond blocks through his memory of the 1920s and 1930s.
+February of 2006 I met Loretta Wasacz at the Balboa Theater's birthday celebration.
+She told me her 88-year-old father Walter Borman had grown up in the outer Richmond district and perhaps we'd be interested in interviewing him sometime.
+In May 2006 Loretta, Walter and I took a ride through the rain to view Richmond blocks through Walter's memory of the 1920s and 30s.

 We heard about the Alexandria, Balboa, and Coliseum theaters; streetcars rumbling up different paths to the beach; Land's End shipwrecks; and fishing on "Dead Man's Rock" with Italian fisherman.
-He saw the Golden Gate Bridge being constructed; attended the opening years of the new Lafayette School (1927), and Presidio Junior High School (1930).
-He remembered when the renowned Pacific Cafe on 34th Avenue and Geary Boulevard was a grocery store owned by Mrs. Clark and then was Minchen's Drugstore.
+Walter saw the Golden Gate Bridge being constructed; attended the opening years of the new Lafayette School (1927) and Presidio Junior High School (1930).
+He remembered when the renowned Pacific Cafe on 34th Avenue and Geary was a grocery store owned by Mrs. Clark and then was Minchen's Drugstore.
 (Across the street, on the southwest corner of 34th and Geary, Minchen's father ran another grocery where he bootlegged liquor during Prohibition).
-Then the gentleman mentioned Hall's Soda Fountain on Balboa that his friend Dottie's family ran, and how he thought he had some photos of it.
+Then Walter mentioned Hall's Soda Fountain on Balboa that his friend Dottie's family ran, and how he thought he had some photos of it.

 Playing history detective, I can more specifically date the store interior shot.
 In the upper left corner a sign reminds customers of Mother's Day on May 12.
 In the time period we're working with, that means either 1929 or 1935.
 Because beginning with the 1934 San Francisco directory a Mrs. Jennie Simpson appears to take over the shop at 3626 Balboa, the photo is very likely from 1929.

-So, with help from a new friend, her father, and Dottie (and her next-door neighbor Bryan, who had the photos scanned for us), we have two wonderful images of Richmond history, when candy stores and soda fountains were community meeting places and the family running them lived just up the stairs.
+So with help from Loretta, Walter, and Dottie (and her next-door neighbor Bryan, who had the photos scanned for us), we have two wonderful images of Richmond history, when candy stores and soda fountains were community meeting places and the family running them lived just up the stairs.

 Contribute your own stories about western neighborhoods places!